DaAwesomeP/dmxusb/README.md

 Currently, the library only receives DMX messages from a PC over USB.
 Please take a look at the [`Simple_Test` sketch](examples/Simple_Test/Simple_Test.ino) for a complete example.

 ### DMXUSB (serial, baudrate, mode, callback, outUniverses, serialNum)
 The DMXUSB class initializes a new instance of the library.
 The `out_universes` argument is only required for mode 2.
-The `serialNum` is not required.
+The `serialNum` argument is also not required.
 Example:
 ```cpp
 DMXUSB myDMXUsb(Serial, 115200, 0, myDMXCallback);
 ```